Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Introduction

 Instead of relying on intermediate representations such as trajectories, we directly learn a map from observations to the cost function.
-Therefore, at deployment time, the control commands are drawn from solving an MPC, which leverages the system's dynamics and finds the optimal solution given the current state.
-The differentiable MPC module, which incorporates a model of the system's dynamics, provides the agent with prior knowledge even before any training data is received.
+Therefore, at deployment time, the control commands are drawn from solving an MPC, which leverages the \revi{quadrotor's dynamics} and finds the optimal solution given the current state.
+The differentiable MPC module, which incorporates a model of the \revi{quadrotor's dynamics}, provides the agent with prior knowledge even before any training data is received.
 The second component of our actor is the cost map, a deep neural network that encapsulates the dependencies between observations and the cost function of the MPC.
 In other words, while the differentiable MPC captures temporal variations inside its horizon, the neural cost module encodes the dependencies in relation to the observations.
 This architecture thereby incorporates two different time horizon scales: the MPC drives the short-term actions while the critic network manages the long-term ones.
 This represents a significant advantage over vanilla actor-critic RL, where the actor is typically a randomly initialized feedforward neural network with no domain-specific structure nor priors.

-\cite{acmpc2024_icra} demonstrated that the AC-MPC architecture exhibits more stable behavior in out-of-distribution scenarios, highlighting its robustness and generalizability compared to its neural-network-only counterpart.
-Lastly,~\cite{acmpc2024_icra} showcased the applicability of the proposed approach in real-world scenarios using an agile quadrotor platform, demonstrating the feasibility and effectiveness of the AC-MPC architecture in dynamic and challenging environments.
+\cite{acmpc2024_icra} demonstrated that the AC-MPC architecture exhibits more stable behavior in out-of-distribution scenarios \revi{in agile quadrotor flight tasks}, highlighting its generalizability compared to its neural-network-only counterpart.
+Lastly,~\cite{acmpc2024_icra} showcased the applicability of the proposed approach in real-world \revi{drone racing}, demonstrating the feasibility and effectiveness of the AC-MPC architecture.